shawn-nyk/tp/docs/team/orzymandias.md

 InternHunter is a CLI-centric desktop application which aids university students in applying for tech internships.
 It lets users manage their own customisable collection of companies, internships, internship applications and their own user profile, so that they can keep track of internships that they are interested in.
 It has a GUI created with JavaFX.
 It is written in Java, and has about 35k LoC.

 ## Summary of contributions

   * Parser and Command Structure Design (Pull request [\#118](https://github.com/AY2021S1-CS2103T-T15-4/tp/pull/118))
     * What it is: Allows one command word to be used for multiple entity types.
-    * Highlights: Instead of the need to implement a long switch statement for all the command words (where more than 20 commands words will need to be specified for every operation of each entity type), the parser is designed such that a single command word can be used to specify the operation for multiple entity types.
+    * Highlights:  the parser is designed such that a single command word can be used to specify the operation for multiple entity types.
+Instead of the need to implement a long switch statement for all the command words (where more than
+     20 commands words will need to be specified for every operation of each entity type).
 Similar commands classes for different entities all extend the same abstract class so that the the operation's CommandParser can leverage on polymorphism to return the command for execution.
 This is a useful design as it can be applied to all the other kinds of entities which share common operations.
-  * Add internship (Pull request [\#151](https://github.com/AY2021S1-CS2103T-T15-4/tp/pull/151/))
+  * Add internship to a company (Pull request [\#151](https://github.com/AY2021S1-CS2103T-T15-4/tp/pull/151/))
     * What it is: Allows the user to add an internship to a company's internship list.
     * Highlights: The add internship command is a challenging feature to implement as it needs to account for the composition relationship between the company and internship objects and how they interact.
       The addInternshipCommand has retrieve the company targeted, check for duplicates in a company's internship list and then parse its fields carefully before it can be added.
 Careful consideration of how the addition of internship would affect subsequent features such as application objects applying to it is also needed.
+      <div style="page-break-after: always;"></div>
   * Add Profile Items (Pull request [\#142](https://github.com/AY2021S1-CS2103T-T15-4/tp/pull/142))
     * What it is: Allows the user to add a profile item to the profile list
     * Highlights: This enhancement affects other commands like the match command and commands to be added in future.
 It required an analysis of other design alternatives.
 It allows users to keep track of profile item which stores an title, category which is an enum type and a set of descriptors complying with a fixed set of characters.
-     AddProfileParser has to ensure that user input obey certain constraints before it can be added to the profile list.
   * Delete a Profile Item (Pull request [\#150](https://github.com/AY2021S1-CS2103T-T15-4/tp/pull/150))
-    * What it does: Allows the user to delete a profile item from the app's profile
   * Edit a Profile Item (Pull request [\#154](https://github.com/AY2021S1-CS2103T-T15-4/tp/pull/154))
-    * What it does: Allows the user to edit a profile item.
   * View a Profile Item (Pull request [\#155](https://github.com/AY2021S1-CS2103T-T15-4/tp/pull/155))
-    * What it does: Allows the user to view a profile item from the app's profile list in full detail.
   * Find Profile Items (Pull request [\#253](https://github.com/AY2021S1-CS2103T-T15-4/tp/pull/253))
-    * What it does: Allows the user to find profile items by title from the profile list.
   * List all Profiles Items (Pull request [\#253](https://github.com/AY2021S1-CS2103T-T15-4/tp/pull/253))
-    * What it does: Allows the user to list all profile items.
   * Contributed significantly to improving the test coverage (Pull requests [\#352](https://github.com/AY2021S1-CS2103T-T15-4/tp/pull/352), [\#253](https://github.com/AY2021S1-CS2103-T15-4/tp/pull/253),